United States Residency and Adjustment of Status

 Who has conditional residency status?

-Residency can be acquired by marriage to a United States citizen or a legal permanent resident.
+Residency can be acquired through marriage to a United States citizen or a legal permanent resident.
 If the marriage is less than two years, then conditions will be imposed on the person seeking the status adjustment.
 The conditions are mainly a new application in 24 months (2 years) to show the marriage is still working.

 Adjustment not by marriage

-Seeking residency to the United States on the basis of a marriage to a United States citizen and/or legal permanent resident is perhaps one of the fastest ways to be processed as a legal permanent resident.
+Seeking residency to the United States on the basis of a marriage to a United States citizen or legal permanent resident is perhaps one of the fastest ways to be processed as a legal permanent resident.

 A legal permanent resident who acquired residency because of marriage to a United States citizen may apply for United States citizenship in as little as 36 months.
 If the adjustment was not achieved by marriage, or the marriage ended, citizenship may not be achieved before 60 months (5 years).